Hassiummm/Hello-World/README.md

   #2 Reference Books

-  Not sure yet (´･_･`)

-If you want proofs for all exercises, click [here](https://www.theproofistrivial.com/) for inspiration. (⁎⁍̴̛ᴗ⁍̴̛⁎)

-I do have a simple style document, named hassium.sty, that I use in every note.
-You can check that and update it to make it look nicer.

   Please recommend any books or articles you think are interesting (>^ω^<)

   If you find mistakes in my notes, please contact me: andyshuaihao@gmail.com
+---
+If you are stuck on a problem, click [here](https://www.theproofistrivial.com/) for inspiration. (⁎⁍̴̛ᴗ⁍̴̛⁎)